ellysh/video-game-bots/InGameBots/example.md

 ![Memory Viewer](memory-viewer.png)

+The Memory Viewer window is splitted into two parts.
+Disassembled code of the specified memory region is displayed at the top part of the window.
+The memory dump in hexadecimal format is displayed at the bottom part of the window.
+We will focus on the memory dump in our investiagtion.
+The experience value is underlined by a red line on the screenshoot.
+It is not obvious, why the hexadecimal value "9E 36 FF 10" in the memory dump is equal to the actual experience value "285161118" in decimal.
+Our application is launched on x86 architecture.
+It has a [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) byte order.
+This means, that you should reverse the order of bytes in 4 byte integer to get its correct value.
+The hexadecimal value becames equal to "10 FF 36 9E" in our case.
+You can use the standard windows calculator application to make sure, that this hexadecimal value is equal to the "285161118" one in decimal.
+Actually you can change a display type of the memory dump by left mouse clicking on it and selecting a "Display Type" item of the popup menu.
+But I recommend you to keep a type in the "Byte hex" format.
+Because you does not know an actual size in bytes of the parameters that you are looking for.

 Now you should place Memory Viewer window and Diablo 2 window near each other.
-It allows you to perform actions in the Diablo 2 window and to inspect a memory region.
+It allows you to perform actions in the Diablo 2 window and to inspect a memory region simultaneously.
 This is a screenshot with results of this kind of memory inspection:

 ![Memory Inspection](memory-inspection.png)

+These results matches to the last value in the resulting list of the main Cheat Engine window with "04FC04A4" address.
+This address may differ in your case.

 TODO: Describe a method of investigation a fields meaning of the object .